rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 The countdown timer lets you run hands-free.
 This can be handy for doing a quick inspection of a batch of files, for example.
 If something catches your eye, you can pause the timer.
 There is an option, `Save file after timeout`, that tells Housekeeper how to proceed if the timer runs to completion.

 The `Start command` option launches a command when the file opens.
 This can help keep you on track when you have a small chore to complete on a bunch of files.
+For example:

-For example, activating the `Update file on save` option on the `Physical Properties` dialog.
+- Enable the `Update file on save` option on the `Physical Properties` dialog.
+- Cycle through assembly `display configurations` to make sure they are all set correctly.

 The dropdown list contains commands that we thought might be useful.
 The first entry on the list, `Manual entry` is a special case.
 It instructs the program to execute the command id entered in the textboxes below the dropdown.
 If you don't want a command to start for a given file type, enter `0` in the textbox.